Your Grocery List for a Perfect Pantry

 - Fruit jam

-- Assorted shapes including spaghetti, penne, rigatoni, fettuccine, lasagna, orzo, couscous
+- Assorted shapes including spaghetti, penne, rigatoni, fettuccine, lasagna, orzo, and couscous

 - Unbleached all-purpose white